ZuowenWang0000/GRUBERT-A-GRU-Based-Method-to-Fuse-BERT-Hidden-Layers-for-Twitter-sentiment-analysis/README.md

 Download the tweet datasets from [here](https://polybox.ethz.ch/index.php/s/Tb0QWEKEK9Bhiqy?path=%2Fdataset%2Ffinal_dataset).

 This link contains a train split, a validation split and a test split (label unknown).
 The train and validation splits are created by spliting the original training set provided by the ETH CIL course team.
-These datasets are preprocessed using the same preprocessing procedure described in the report (section?).
+These datasets are preprocessed using the same preprocessing procedure described in the report Section 2.1.

 # Training
 For Leonhard users please execute train.sh with flags: